Stephen Shankle, Assistant Coach

 Rob currently works at Eaton Corporation within the Residential & Wiring Devices Division.
 He is married to Jessica Isaac, a Nurse Practitioner at the Southeastern Headquarters for Cancer Treatment Centers of America.
-The couple has two daughters, born in 2015 and 2017.
+The couple has a daughter and son, born in 2015 and 2017.

 Rob is a certified USATF Official (apprentice) and has the following personal best times: